This is a provisional version of the competition rules. If you have any feedback, please contact .

 Supplies

-In the competition room, blank paper and writing tools will be provided.
+In the competition site, the proctors should provide blank paper and writing tools.
 On the competition days, contestants may not bring anything into the competition rooms, except for the following items under the proviso that they cannot transmit or store any data in electronic or printed format (other than the purpose for which they have been designed):

 - clothing,